-Caffeine is a stimulant in coffee, tea, chocolate and some soft drinks, and it’s an integral part of nearly every culture.
-Caffeine and fertility aren’t a great mix as the ‘pick-me-up’ or energy boost is stimulating in a similar way to drugs like cocaine, but on a lower level!
-With a regular intake, people can develop dependence as they “need” to reach a normal level of stimulation, or they feel flat and lethargic without it.
+Caffeine is a stimulant in coffee, tea, chocolate and some soft drinks and an integral part of most cultures.
+Caffeine can reduce female fertility as the ‘pick-me-up’ or energy boost is stimulating in a similar way to drugs like cocaine, and regular intake can cause dependence as they feel flat and lethargic without it.

-Tea, chocolate and coffee have many health benefits, so they’re definitely not “bad”, but caffeine has some unwanted effects as far as fertility is concerned.
-Most information on caffeine and fertility is from studies using coffee, and there’s little data on how sources of caffeine vary effects.
-However, tea and coffee have different properties and affect the body in very different ways.
+Tea, chocolate and coffee have many health benefits, so they’re definitely not “bad”, but caffeine has unwanted effects on women trying to conceive or pregnant.
+Most information on caffeine and fertility is from coffee, and there’s little data on how sources of caffeine vary effects.
+However, tea and coffee have strikingly different properties and effects on the body.

 The American Congress of Obstetricians and Gynaecologists i advises up to 200 mg of caffeine a day is safe for pregnant women.
-There’s always debate around research, and it’s known coffee can significantly:
+There’s always debate around research, but coffee can significantly:

 - Reduce the chances of getting pregnant

 - Women are twice as likely to get pregnant each cycle when they drink one cup (or less) of coffee a day than moderate coffee drinkers.